brimdata/zed/zng/docs/spec.md

 ```
 In addition, `-` must be escaped if representing the single ASCII byte equal
 to `-` as opposed to representing an unset value.

-> `\x` followed by anything other than two hexadecimal digits is not a valid
-> escape sequence.
-The behavior of an implementation that encounters such
-> invalid sequences in a `bstring` type is undefined.

 #### 3.2.2 Value Syntax